 Our Osteopathy services are eligible for refund with VHI, Laya, Aviva and the Hospital Saturday Fund among others (however we do advise you to check your policy in case of additional terms and conditions).
 Reimbursement rates vary depending on your policy.

 How do I pay?

-At present, we have no credit card facilities therefore, we require cash or cheque payable at the end of each session.
+Payments can be made by card, cash or cheque payable at the end of each session.
 24 hours notice is required to avoid a cancellation fee.